Fedotova and Others v. Russia

 Fedotova and Others v.
 Russia (application numbers 40792/10, 30538/14 and 43439/14) was a case submitted by six Russian nationals to the European Court of Human Rights (ECtHR).

 It was decided on 13 July 2021 in which the Third Chamber ruled unanimously that Russia's refusal to provide any legal recognition to same-sex couples violated the applicants' human rights under Article 8 of the European Convention on Human Rights.

 Following the decision, the Russian government requested on 12 October 2021 that the case be referred to the Grand Chamber of the Court.
 The referral was accepted by the court on 22 November 2021.
 The Grand Chamber upheld the ruling on 17 January 2023.
+By this time, Russia had already been expelled by the Council of Europe due to the invasion of Ukraine and had ceased to be part of the European Convention on Human Rights.

 Background

 The ECtHR has previously addressed same-sex relationships.
 In 2010, in the case Schalk and Kopf v.
 Austria, same-sex couples were recognized as a family unit but there was no obligation on Austria to legally recognize their relationship.
 In 2013, Vallianatos and Others v.
 Greece, the court found it was discriminatory for Greece to recognize opposite-sex partnerships but not same-sex ones.
 In the 2015 case Oliari and Others v.
 Italy the court found that Italy's lack of any form of legal recognition to same-sex couples breached the applicants' human rights.
 However, Oliari included elements that reduced its generalizability to other Council of Europe countries.

 The case Fedotova and Others reached the ECtHR through joining three separate applications filed by six Russian nationals who lived in same-sex relationships, the first filed by Irina Fedotova and her partner Irina Shipitko in 2010.
 The other couples, Mr D. Chunusov and Mr Y. Yevtushenko and Ms I. Shaykhraznova and Ms Y. Yakovleva, filed their cases with the ECtHR in 2014.
 The couples attempted to obtain marriage licenses but were refused.
 They did not make a complaint under Article 12 of the European Convention on Human Rights, the right to marriage, but rather Article 8, which protects private and family life, as well as Article 14, which prohibits discrimination in the exercise of Convention rights.